Fellows and Interns

-The collection of the Smithsonian American Art Museum spans the nation's artistic heritage, representing outstanding visual accomplishments from the seventeenth century to the present day.
-Comprising more than 42,000 objects, this unparalleled collection includes special strengths in nineteenth- and twentieth-century marble and bronze sculpture, nineteenth-century landscape painting, Gilded Age and American impressionist paintings, twentieth-century realism, photography and graphic art, folk art, Latino art, and African American art.
+The Smithsonian American Art Museum is home to one of the largest and most inclusive collections of American art in the world.
+Its artworks reveal America’s rich artistic and cultural history from the colonial period to today.
+This unparalleled collection includes special strengths in nineteenth- and twentieth-century marble and bronze sculpture, nineteenth-century landscape painting, Gilded Age and American impressionist paintings, twentieth-century realism, photography and graphic art, folk and self-taught art, Latino art, African American art, and film and media arts.
 Artists represented in depth include George Catlin, William H. Johnson, Sean Scully, Lee Friedlander, Christo, Nam June Paik, and William T. Wiley, among others.
-The collection is housed in a National Historic Landmark building, shared by the National Portrait Gallery and the Archives of American Art, where the expansive holdings of the Luce Foundation Center for American Art can be accessed on a daily basis.
-American craft is featured in the Renwick Gallery, a curatorial department of the Museum located across from the White House in a restored building designed in 1858 by James Renwick.
-The gallery's permanent collection includes works in glass, ceramic, wood, fiber, and metal.
+The collection is housed in a National Historic Landmark building shared by the National Portrait Gallery and the Archives of American Art.
+More than 3,000 artworks can be accessed daily in the Museum’s Luce Foundation Center, the first visible art storage and study center in Washington D.C.
+Contemporary American craft is featured in the Renwick Gallery, a branch of the Museum located across from the White House that will reopen in 2015 following a major renovation.

-Each scholar is provided a carrel in the Fellowship Office located across the street from the Museum.
-Available research resources there include a 180,000-volume library that specializes in American art, history, and biography; the Archives of American Art; and the graphics collections of the American Art Museum and NPG; as well as a variety of image collections and research databases.
+Each scholar is provided a carrel in the Fellowship Office, located across the street from the Museum.
+Available research resources there include a 180,000-volume library that specializes in American art, history, and biography; the Archives of American Art; the graphics collections of American Art and the Portrait Gallery; the Joseph Cornell Study Center and the Nam June Paik Archive; as well as a variety of image collections and research databases.
 Conveniently located in downtown Washington, D.C., the Museum and Fellowship Office are a short walk from other Smithsonian museums and libraries, the Library of Congress, the National Archives, and the National Gallery of Art.
-During their stay at the Smithsonian American Art Museum, scholars will be part of one of the nation's oldest and most distinguished fellowship programs in American art, and will have the opportunity to attend a wide variety of lectures, symposiums, and professional workshops.
+During their stay at the Smithsonian American Art Museum, scholars will be part of one of the nation’s oldest and most distinguished fellowship programs in American art, and will have the opportunity to attend a wide variety of lectures, symposia, and professional workshops.
 Short research trips are also possible.

-The museum hosts fellows supported by the Smithsonian's general fellowship fund as well as the following named fellowships:
+The Museum hosts fellows supported by the Smithsonian’s general fellowship fund and also offers the following named fellowships:

-The Joe and Wanda Corn Fellowships, endowed by their former students Mike Wilkins and Sheila Duignan, supports scholars whose research interests span American art and American history.
-Recipients will draw on the Smithsonian's broad resources in both areas.
+- The Joe and Wanda Corn Fellowship, endowed by their former students Mike Wilkins and Sheila Duignan, supports scholars whose research interests span American art and American history.
+Recipients will draw on the Smithsonian’s broad resources in both areas.

-The Joshua C. Taylor Fellowship is supported by alumni and friends of the fellowship program.
-Contribute to the Joshua C. Taylor Fellowship Fund.
+- The Joshua C. Taylor Fellowship is supported by alumni and friends of the fellowship program.
+Contribute to the Fellowship Program.

-The Wyeth Foundation Predoctoral Fellowship is awarded for the advancement and completion of a doctoral dissertation that concerns the traditions of American art.
+- The Wyeth Foundation Predoctoral Fellowship is awarded for the advancement and completion of a doctoral dissertation that concerns the study, appreciation, and recognition of excellence in all aspects of American art.

 Qualifications and Selection